 SCPA NSW Annual Awards

-Practitioner of the Year
+Practitioner of the Year (Sponsored by NSW Education)

 • Criterion One: Demonstrates admirable professional practice in their role as School Counsellor or School Psychologist.